ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### Introduction

-In the first [part](https://ortelius.io/blog/2024/03/27/how-to-bake-an-ortelius-pi-part-1-the-hardware/) of this series we prepped our Raspberry Pi 4's for the installation of Ubuntu 22.04.4 LTS.
+In [part 1](https://ortelius.io/blog/2024/03/27/how-to-bake-an-ortelius-pi-part-1-the-hardware/) of this series we prepped our Raspberry Pi 4's for the installation of Ubuntu 22.04.4 LTS.
 In part 2 we will prepare our three Pi's for NFS (Network File System) storage with a Synology NAS and install MicroK8s [MicroK8s](https://microk8s.io/).

 #### OS Prep
 - SSH into each Pi like this `ssh admin@192.168.0.1`